SharksZhang/ReadNotes/English/51talk/BusinessEnglishConversation.md

 - in total
 - leader
 - near by
 - close to

-We're a global software consultancy solving complex problems with technology

-surronding,exchange,
-it was consume by many people

-and the compony own about 35% market share, which makes the company numbedr one in the hardware industry
+#### Wrap up

+- Name
+- location
+- surrondings
+- departments
+- international trade
+- overseas offices
+- Position
+- market share

+Our compoany is  a global software consultancy.
+We are located in Xian, China.
+We have three floors in total, and the Toc and TD department are on the second floor.
+The AU departent is on ths sixth floor.
+Our company started with one office in Chicago.Now it has thirty overseas branches. it is a leader in the software consulting industry and does international trade worldwide. we own about 35% percent market share, which make us number one in the software industry

 ### lesson3 About your business activities

+#### words

 - competitors
 - at an affordable price This series of products are at an affordable price.